 "I need ... see ...
 Dumbledore ..."

-HRH visit the kitchens again, Hermione upsets Winky, and Harry sends owls with food to Sirius, Hermione gets threatening letters by owl, Hagrid has Nifflers in Care of Magical Creatures, more hate mail arrives, Harry learns that the Third Task involves a maze, Krum asks Harry about his relationship with Hermione, Crouch appears (bloody, bedraggled and incoherent), Harry goes for Dumbledore but Crouch apparently attacks Krum and runs off.
+Harry, Ron and Hermione visit the kitchens again, Hermione upsets Winky, and Harry sends owls with food to Sirius Black, Hermione gets threatening letters by owl, Hagrid has Nifflers for Care of Magical Creatures class, more hate mail arrives, Harry learns that the third task involves a maze, Viktor Krum asks Harry about his relationship with Hermione, Barty Crouch Senior appears (bloody, bedraggled and incoherent), Harry goes for Professor Dumbledore but Crouch apparently attacks Krum and runs off.

 Calendar and Dates